-Review Criteria Discussion/Explanation L. Does the project demonstrate exemplary architecture and design through: • use of unique and/or high quality building materials, singly and in combination • state of the art design and materials • introduction of significant, innovative, and noteworthy architectural forms and elements • special or unique features of the site plan design and implementation The proposed project architecture demonstrates excellent design through the following elements: Unique building forms creating an state-of-the-art architectural design High-quality materials including glass and steel for exterior facades Green building design at a minimum of LEED Gold level High-quality site design including decorative paving, patio feature, and upgraded landscaping Extensive building setbacks with substantial landscaping and street trees, Underground parking facilities that minimize the Heat Island effect generated by surface parking.

-М. Does the project complement the City image and community character currently primarily low profile with a less intensive development density?
-The proposed four-story Class A office building and site design meets SMC requirements and comply with the Industrial Design Guidelines.
+Review Criteria Discussion/Explanation L. Does the project demonstrate exemplary architecture and design through: • use of unique and/or high quality building materials, singly and in combination • state of the art design and materials • introduction of significant, innovative, and noteworthy architectural forms and elements • special or unique features of the site plan design and implementation The proposed project architecture demonstrates excellent design through the following elements: Unique building forms creating an state-of-the-art architectural design High-quality materials including glass and steel for exterior facades Roof terraces on the second and third floors create a cascaded building form, which adds to the visual interest of the building Green building design at a minimum of LEED Gold level The building is oriented towards the corner of the site, creating a prominent relationship to the streetscape and allowing for easy pedestrian access to the site. М. Does the project complement the City image and community character currently primarily low profile with a less intensive development density?
 The proposed project is compatible with recently-approved projects within the vicinity with similar FARs.
+The proposed building will be three stories in height, while eight stories is the maximum permitted.
+Adequate landscaping and trees between the building and sidewalk help to soften the edge of the building.

-N. Does the site plan reduce the bulk and mass of the buildings on the site?
-Are the following techniques and others used in a creative and resourceful way? • Façade and roofline variations • Reduction in the building footprint and significant increase of landscaping required by Zoning Code • Substantially greater setbacks than required by the Zoning Code The proposed architecture reduces the effect of mass and bulk through the following: The high-quality glass exterior materials create a sense of lightness and translucency that reduces the apparent mass and bulk of the structure, Unique building forms including diagonal elements at the east and west sides and terraced roof decks on each building level at the north and south sides create significant façade interest which reduces the bulk and mass of the building, The building footprint is minimized (18% lot coverage where 45% is the maximum) while significant trees and landscaping are used to soften the building's appearance 0.
-Does the site plan include techniques to reduce non-point source pollution?
-The project has prepared a draft Stormwater Management Plan incorporating Best Management Practices to reduce storm water runoff on the site, in compliance with the current Municipal Regional Permit.
+Review Criteria Discussion/Explanation N. Does the site plan reduce the bulk and mass of the buildings on the site?
+Are the following techniques and others used in a creative and resourceful way? • Façade and roofline variations • Reduction in the building footprint and significant increase of landscaping required by Zoning Code • Substantially greater setbacks than required by the Zoning Code The proposed architecture reduces the effect of mass and bulk through the following: The high-quality glass exterior materials create a sense of lightness and translucency that reduces the apparent mass and bulk of the structure, The unique oval building form and orientation on the site minimizes the visual mass from the streetscape.
+The terraced roof decks that step in on each level create significant façade interest and further reduce the massing from the street.
+The proposed building footprint is less than the existing (28% is proposed and 35% is existing, where 45% is the maximum) while significant trees and landscaping are used to soften the building's appearance.
+While a setback deviation is requested along the Maude Avenue frontage, the building extension into the required setback is limited to 80 square feet on the first floor of the building and 40% of the building width.
+0. Does the site plan include techniques to reduce non-point source pollution?
+The project has prepared a draft Stormwater Management Plan (includes treatment of the parking structure) incorporating Best Management Practices to reduce storm water runoff on the site, in compliance with the current Municipal Regional Permit.